 There are over 600 student organizations recognized by the university and open to students.

-If you are interested in starting your own student organizations or have questions, please contact Marcus Anderson in the Office of Student Services.
+If you are interested in starting your own student organizations or have questions, please contact Richard Amador in the Office of Student Services.